Super League: 1996–1997: First seasons

-1998-2005: Grand Final and expansion
+1998–2008: Introduction of the Grand Final

 Due to Oldham being relegated and PSG folding, two teams, Hull Sharks and Huddersfield Giants, were promoted.
 It was also announced ahead of the 1998 season that there would be no relegation as the league planned to expand to 14 teams from 1999.

+Following PSG folding, and as a result only English teams being present in the competition, the league was not referred to as a European competition from then on out and acted solely as the top tier of the British rugby league system.

 The other major change was that a playoff would decide the Champions.
-This was not new to rugby league as a playoff system had been in use for most of the sports existence although one hadn’t been used since 1973.
-Confusingly a playoff did take place at the end of the season but was separate from the official league season and thus didn’t count towards anything.
+This was not new to rugby league as a playoff system had been in use for most of the sports existence although one hadn't been used since 1973.
+Confusingly a playoff did take place at the end of the season but was separate from the official league season and thus didn't count towards anything.
 Old Trafford the venue for the old Premiership Playoff Final would be used to host the new Grand Final in which the top five Super League teams would contest.

-The first Grand Final took place at Old Trafford in front of a sellout crowd of 40,000 who watched Wigan defeat Leeds 12-8, their first league title since the old First Division.
+The first Grand Final took place at Old Trafford in front of a sellout crowd of 40,000 who watched Wigan defeat Leeds 12–8, their first league title since the old First Division.

 Ahead of the expansion to 14 clubs Wakefield Trinity were promoted from the Second Division and a new club, Gateshead Thunder were awarded a place in Super League in 1999, which was won by St Helens who beat Bradford in the Grand Final.

-Gateshead had a successful debut season on the field finishing tow points off the playoffs however off the field the club was suffering financial difficulties.
+Gateshead had a successful debut season on the field finishing two points off the playoffs however off the field the club was suffering financial difficulties.
 By the end of the season Gateshead announced they would merge with Hull Sharks who were to revert to being known as Hull FC.
-Gateshead weren’t the only club struggling, Sheffield announced they could no longer continue and merged with Huddersfield and would be known as Huddersfield-Sheffield Giants.
+Gateshead weren't the only club struggling, Sheffield announced they could no longer continue and merged with Huddersfield and would be known as Huddersfield-Sheffield Giants.
 Due to these two clubs resigning from the league it was agreed Super League would revert to 12 teams after just one season.

 Relegation was reintroduced in 2001 with one team going down each year.
 The only major change to the league was in 2002 when the playoffs were expanded to six teams.
 The League Leaders Shield was introduced in 2003 to reward the team who finished top at the end of the regular season.

 In 2005 it was announced a franchise was to be awarded to a French club, with Toulouse, Villeneuve and Catalans Dragons all applying.
 In the end Catalans, who were only founded in 2000 after a merger between two Perpignan based clubs, were chosen.
 Their debut season would be in 2006 and they would be exempt from relegation for the first three years.
 Their inclusion in Super League meant two clubs would be relegated in 2005.
 Bottom team Leigh were relegated with 11th placed Widnes.